 - At-home treatment should include rest, ice, compression and elevation, as well as wrapping the elbow.
 In severe cases of tennis elbow, physical therapy or surgery may be necessary.

 If you are experience symptoms of Tennis Elbow or other elbow pain, contact us to request an appointment with one of our orthopedic specialists.
 Muir Ortho serves the greater East Bay area with locations in Concord, Walnut Creek, Brentwood and San Ramon.

 Causes of tennis elbow

-Tennis elbow is an overuse injury caused by repetitive contraction of the forearm muscles to straighten the hand or lift with the palm side of the hand facing down a motion typically seen in tennis.
+Tennis elbow is an overuse injury caused by repetitive contraction of the forearm muscles to straighten the hand or lift with the palm side of the hand facing down – a backhanded motion typically seen in tennis.
 The repetitive stress causes the tendons or muscles that attach the forearm muscles to the outside of the elbow to become inflamed or develop small tears.

 A similar condition called golfer’s elbow refers to the same injury to the inside of the elbow.